Man sentenced to 8 years in federal prison for torching car of R. Kelly accuser

 Records show Williams has a lengthy criminal history, including convictions in Florida for burglary and grand theft.

-His lawyer, Todd Spodek, asked for the statutory minimum sentence of 5 years in prison, saying Williams admitted his conduct “deeply regrets” it.
+His lawyer, Todd Spodek, asked for the statutory minimum sentence of five years in prison, saying Williams admitted his conduct and “deeply regrets” it.

 Donnell Russell, of Chicago, was accused of threatening to reveal sexually explicit photographs of a different victim and “publicly reveal her sexual history” if she didn’t drop a pending lawsuit against Kelly.
 Russell has pleaded not guilty and is on bond awaiting trial.

-He faces anywhere from 10 years to life in prison when he’s sentenced on May 4, according to the U.S. attorney’s office in Brooklyn.
+He faces anywhere from 10 years to life in prison when he’s sentenced on May 4, according to the U.S. attorney’s office in the New York City borough of Brooklyn.

 Kelly is also charged in a federal indictment in Chicago with conspiring with two former employees — longtime manager Derrel McDavid and Milton “June” Brown — to rig his 2008 child pornography trial in Cook County by paying off witnesses and victims to change their stories.
 Kelly has pleaded not guilty to all of the charges.